BritishBambi/halo-history/README.md

 My Navigation bar consists of an unorderd list that has been aligned to the correct space on the screen using flexbox.

 The Nav bar will allow easy navigation across all pages of the site.
 It uses a simple active class to always inform the user what page they are on.
 It uses a similar class to also show an underline when a new page is hovered over.
 It exists on every page of the site, negating the need to use the back button at all.
+The logo can also be clicked from any page to return the user back to the homepage.

 ![Screenshot showing the Navigation bar on desktop](screenshots/nav-bar.PNG "Nav Bar from Site")